scala/scala3/docs/docs/usage/scala3doc/index.md

 Scala3doc is tool to generate documentation for your Scala 3 projects.
 It provies similar features to `javadoc` or `scaladoc` as well as `jekyll` or `docusaurus`.

-As you probably guessed, this whole site was created using scala3doc.
+As you probably have guessed, this whole site was created using Scala3doc.

 {% for post in site.posts %}